 - Are you using a Coming Soon or Maintenance Mode plugin? – If you’re using a coming soon or maintenance mode plugin then it is likely to block your license key from being activated.
 To resolve the issue, simply deactivate the maintenance mode or coming soon plugin.
 If you need to leave it active, deactivate it temporarily to test the license key activation process and then reactivate the plugin.

 - Are you using CloudFlare? – If you are using CloudFlare as a CDN, Caching Layer or SSL provider then we recommend you configure CloudFlare to bypass cache for all URLs that contain the following string:

 /edd-sl.
 CloudFlare support will be able to help you with this if needed.

-- Is is being blocked by special .htaccess rules? – Some websites have special rules in the .htaccess file which block certain IP addresses or add additional protection to the site.
+- Is your license activation being blocked by special .htaccess rules? – Some websites have special rules in the .htaccess file which block certain IP addresses or add additional protection to the site.
 If you’re having license key problems, try removing these rules and then activating your license key.
 If this fixes the problem then you need to adjust the rules so that they don’t interfere with the license key.

 - Has your license expired? – Your license key is valid for one year at a time and needs renewing each year.

 - Error: cURL error 28: Operation timed out after 15001 milliseconds with 0 bytes received – If you see this error when you try to activate the license key then you need to contact your hosting company or server administrator.
 Ask them to increase the cURL timeout limit.
 If they say this isn’t possible, please send us a support request with your WordPress logins and we will activate your license key manually.